 Unfortunately, it’s difficult to prove this in court.
 That’s why it is essential to maintain records and documentation that detail the events leading to your retirement.

 As you ponder the question, “is it better to quit or be fired,” you should never feel that your retirement is in danger.
 If you find yourself a potential victim of age discrimination, you have legal options.
-Schedule a free consultation with a wrongful termination lawyer to discuss your options.
+Schedule a consultation with a wrongful termination lawyer to discuss your options.

 Is There a Difference Between Resignation & Quitting?

 Essentially, there is no difference between these two terms.
 Generally speaking, people view a resignation as a more formal, professional version of quitting.
 When you have the option to leave on good terms with a company, resigning may be your best option.

 However, when you quit your job you may forfeit your right to bring a lawsuit against your employer.
 There is an exception to this rule called “constructive discharge”.
 Constructive discharge is when the working conditions are so intolerable that a reasonable employee would be forced to resign.
 This is a very high standard in Texas.
 Therefore, before quitting due to working conditions, consult a Texas employment lawyer.

 If you feel that an employer violated your rights, forcing you to resign, it’s important to find an advocate to protect your rights.
 When you hesitate to contact an attorney, it puts these rights in jeopardy.

 Oftentimes, you only have a short period of time to file a complaint with the Equal Employment Opportunity Commission (EEOC).
 With an experienced attorney on your side, you have a better opportunity to gain the justice you deserve.